20 November 2024 • Service Exploring Community at HWS By Annabel Ramsay '25

 The two cohorts have taken a number of excursions together including a community tour in which they explored service-learning locations, apple picking, and a field trip to local businesses ranging from Finger Lakes Community College’s Viticulture Center to Robert Poole's Farm.
 Guest lecturers have included members of HWS Votes; Heather Mills, the Director of Geneva 2030; and Dan De Nose ’10, the author of The Power of Exposure: Lessons of Success from Highly Effective Mentors and founder of the nonprofit Leaders of the 21st Century.

-First-Year Mentor for the course, Anjalee Wanduragala ’25, who transferred to HWS from the University of Colorado in her sophomore year, has enjoyed experiencing the seminar for herself and providing guidance to students.
+First-Year Mentor for the course, Anjalee Wanduragala ’25, who transferred to HWS from the University of Colombo, Sri Lanka, in her sophomore year, has enjoyed experiencing the seminar for herself and providing guidance to students.
 “Contributing to the community should be an essential part of our educational journey, especially as college students privileged to have the opportunity to study at such a great institution.”

 Under Flower’s leadership, in August of 2024, Hobart and William Smith was ranked Number One in the Nation for Service by Washington Monthly.